Buildings

-We want to build and operate our stores, distribution centres and offices in a circular way, prioritising resilience and protecting natural resources.
-To do this, we’ve created a Circular Built Environment Strategy through collaboration with the Ellen MacArthur Foundation and their knowledge partner, Arup.
+We want to build and operate our stores, distribution centres and offices in a resource efficient and circular way, prioritising resilience and protecting natural resources.

 Our focus areas include:

 Circularity starts with design.
 We are determined to use circular principals that build in the potential to repair, reuse and recycle at the design stage.
 This way we can create interiors and buildings that are made to last.
-We aim to only use recycled or sustainability sourced materials and we’re exploring how to scale innovative materials.
+We aim to only use recycled or sustainability sourced materials and we’re exploring how to scale use of materials with a lower environmental impact.

 Re-using what we have

 We’re reusing interior and building materials in new stores and refurbishments.
-And we’re continuing to collaborate with partners to help scale circular business models, including returning materials to suppliers for refurbishment or to become feedstock for new materials.
+And we’re continuing to collaborate with partners to help scale circular business models.
 Alongside this we are exploring the possibility to re-sell or donate materials that we can’t reuse and, as a final step, we’re looking at recycling through certified waste management companies.

 Working together